ijlyttle/covidIowa/README.md

 positive tests.
 All I know is that small numbers are good and big numbers are bad.

-If you want to work with the data yourself, it’s available here:
+If you want to work with the data yourself, all the code I use is published this repository, check out the [`workflow`](workflow) directory.
+Processed datasets are also available here:

 -   [`iowa_county_meta.csv`](https://github.com/ijlyttle/covidIowa/blob/master/workflow/data/99-publish/iowa_county_meta.csv):
     county metadata, things like estimated 2019 population from